-Parent Demographics Information As of today, what is the marital status of your legal parents (biological and/or adoptive)?
-Married or Remarried When did your parents get married or remarried?
-Enter the month and year. (mmyyyy) 02/1985 What is your father's/stepfather's Soc Security Number?
-123-45-4495 cial What is your father's/stepfather's last name?
-Lastnamerapp What is your father's/stepfather's first initial?
-What is your father's/stepfather's date of birth? (mmddyyyy) 01/01/1980 What is your mother's/stepmother's Social Security Number?
-550-14-4415 What is your mother's/stepmother's last name?
-Lastnamerapp What is your mother's/stepmother's finitial?
-What is your mother's/stepmother's date of birth? (mmddyyyy) 11/10/1962 Your parents' e-mail address parent@fsa.gov Re-enter your parents' e-mail address parent@fsa.gov Have your parents lived in Alabama for at least 5 years? ○ Yes What is your parents' state of legal residence?
-Did your parents become legal residents of Connecticut before January 1, 2009? • Yes • No Your parents' number of family members in 2014-2015 (household size) If you are not sure who is considered a family member, click Household Size to answer the questions on the worksheet.
-HOUSEHOLD SIZE How many people in your parents' household will be college students between July 1, 2014 and June 30, 2015?
-Do not include your parents.
-PREVIOUS NEED HELP?
-SAVE CLEAR ALL DA ATA VIEW FAFSA SUMMARY EXIT
+Parent Demographics Information ■ Application wa as successfully saved l.
+As of today, what is the marital status of your legal parents (biological and/or adoptive)?
+Married or Remarried When did your parents 01/1990 get married or remar ried?
+Enter the month and yea ar. (mmyyyy) What is your Parent 1 (/stepparent's) Social Se ecurity Number?
+What is your Parent 1 (father /stepparent's) last name?
+Lastname 's/mother's What is your Parent 1 ( /stepparent's) first initia What is your Parent 1 (father /stepparent's) date of birth?
+(04/19/1963 What is your Parent 2 ( /stepparent's) Social Se 987-65-4321 ecurity Number?
+What is your Parent 2 (father /stepparent's) last name?
+Lastname 's/mother's What is your Parent 2 ( /stepparent's) first initia What is your Parent 2 (father /stepparent's) date of birth?
+(04/20/1964 Your parents' e-mail ad parents@test.com dress Re-enter your parents' parents@test.com e-mail address Have your parents lived in Maryland for at least 5 years? ○ Yes No What is your parents' state of legal residence?
+Did your parents become legal residents of Nevada before January 1, 2011? ○ Yes No When did your parents become legal residents?
+Enter the month and year for your parent who has lived in the state the longest. (mmyyyy) 03/2012 Your parents' number of family members in 2016-2017 (household size) If you are not sure who is considered a family member, click Household Size to answer the questions on the worksheet.
+HOUSEHOLD SIZE Your parents, or your parent and stepparent, based on their marital status Yourself, even if you do not live with your parents Your parents' other children (even if they do not live with your parents) if: a) Your parents will provide more than half of their support from July 1, 2016 through June 30, 2017 or b) These children can answer "No" to every Dependency Status question on the FAFSA Other people if 1) they now live with your parents, 2) your parents provide more than half of their support, and 3) your parents will continue to provide more than half of their support from July 1, 2016 through June 30, 2017 CALCULATE How many people in your parents' household will be college students between July 1, 2016 and June 30, 2017?
+Do not include your parents. ⟨PREVIOUS NEXT > NEED HELP?
+SAVE CLEAR ALL DATA VIEW FAFSA SUMMARY EXIT

-This section asks questions about the parent(s) whose information is required on FAFSA on the Web (FOTW).
-The student's parents must provide answers to the questions in Sections 4 and 5 if the student is a dependent student (i.e., if he/she answered "No" to every question in Section 3).
-The Expected Family Contribution (EFC) calculation, determined by a congressional formula, uses information from this part of the FAFSA to determine what portion of the student's parents' income and assets should be available to contribute to the student's educational cost of attendance in the 2014-2015 academic year.
+This section asks questions about the custodial parent(s) whose information is required on FAFSA on the Web (FOTW).
+The student's parents must provide answers to the questions in Sections 4 and 5 if the student is a dependent student (i.e., if he or she answered "No" to every question in Section 3).
+The Expected Family Contribution (EFC) calculation, determined by a congressional formula, uses information from this part of the FAFSA to determine what portion of the student's parents' income and assets should be available to contribute to the student's educational cost of attendance in the 2016-2017 academic year.
 Students should answer all of the questions in Sections 4 and 5 even if they do not live with their legal parents (e.g., their biological and/or adoptive parents).